khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Exploratory-Testing.md

 The issue was documented as **BUG-005**.

+No retest result was documented for this issue.

 ---

-### 6. Files / Cloud Import
+### 2.6 Files / Cloud Import

-Explored Cloud Import navigation, Settings navigation, action buttons, and button interaction states.
+Explored:

+* Cloud Import navigation
+* Settings navigation
+* Action buttons
+* Button normal state
+* Button hover state

 **Finding:**